 Cardiff Metropolitan University is dedicated to the advancement of gender equality and is committed to engaging with our staff, students as well as the wider community to help create a more inclusive and diverse organisation.
-The Athena SWAN Charter aims to encourage more women into STEMM subjects (Science, Technology, Engineering, Medicine and Mathematics) and also seeks to address the low levels of women in senior positions.
-As part of the Athena SWAN Charter, Universities are required to put in a place an action plan to demonstrate their commitment to address these gaps.
-In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
+Originally established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research, the Athena SWAN Charter has since expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
+The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

-The University is proud to have achieved our first institutional Athena SWAN award, with success at Bronze level.
+The University achieved our first institutional Athena SWAN award in 2016, with success at Bronze level.
 See the Cardiff Metropolitan University Athena SWAN Bronze Award application, which outlines the University's Athena SWAN action plan for 2016-20.

 As part of Cardiff Metropolitan University's commitment to the principles of Athena SWAN, the University has established a Self-Assessment Team (SAT) to oversee and ensure the implementation of the Athena SWAN principles and action plan at all levels across the institution.
 The SAT Terms of Reference can be view below.